nearform/fastify-elu-scaler/README.md

 # fastify-elu-scaler

+> This readonly repository contains sample code accompanying the published blog post [Event Loop Utilization with HPA](https://www.nearform.com/blog/event-loop-utilization-with-hpa/).
+For demonstration purposes only and not to be used in production.

 ## Prerequisites

 To deploy this example of an evelt loop utilizer you need already access to an up and running kubernetes cluster.
 This could be for example [kinD] or [minikube] for testing compose but any cluster is fine.